 - Wales: £24,000

-- Northern Ireland and Scotland: personal care is free to those who have been assessed by their local authority as needing it.
+- Northern Ireland and Scotland: personal care at home is free to those who have been assessed by their local authority as needing it.
 There is no means test for personal care.
 Other support not classed as personal care may be charged for.

 If you qualify for local authority funding for care at home, you may be offered a personal budget.
-This is the amount of money allocated by the council towards your care costs; it enables you to make choices about your own care arrangements.
+This is the budget allocated by the council towards meeting your care needs; it enables you to make choices about your own care arrangements.

 Read more about council funding for home care and how the financial assessment works across the UK in our guide to local authority funding for home care.